Welcome to Year 3!

 Mrs Haines, Mrs Bradley & Mrs Roberts

-In school during these different times we will be handwashing and sanitising frequently.
-All the children are facing the front of the classroom and movement around the room is kept to an absolute minimum.
-Equipment and resources are allocated to each child and then kept in their own tray in order to avoid sharing.
+We are all delighted that we are back in the classroom, but we will continue to observe measure to ensure everyone’s safety.
+We will be continuing to handwash and sanitise frequently.
+All the children will continue to face the front of the classroom and movement around the room is kept to an absolute minimum.
+Equipment and resources are allocated to each child and then kept in their own tray in order to avoid sharing wherever possible.
 Other measures are in place, some of which are mentioned below, but I won’t list them all!
 Please be assured your children’s safety and wellbeing is our main priority.

-Normally, the children would also have the opportunity to prepare to make their First Confession during Lent.
-We will keep you updated as and when we know what is possible.
+Normally, the children would also have the opportunity to prepare to participate in their First Holy Communion this term.
+We will keep you updated as soon as we know what is possible.

-Please keep encouraging your child to practise times tables at home – if the children know their times tables securely it helps them with their wider maths learning.
+Please keep encouraging your child to practise times tables and number bonds at home – if the children know these securely it helps them with their wider maths learning.
 Year 3 revises and secures the 2x, 10 and 5x tables and then moves onto 3x, 4x and 8x tables.
 The aim is for instant recall!
 (Realistically, ‘instant’ means 3 seconds or less!!!)

 Your child’s Times Table Rockstar login details have not changed.
 The same login details can be used with the NumBots app too.
 If you would like the tables available to your child adjusting, please just let me know.